sebastiano123-c/DroneIno/README.md

 0
 0
 ```

-_note 2:_ Depending on the value of the pitch and roll you read on the screen, change the value of the roll correction and pitch correction.
+Then, depending on the value of the pitch and roll you read on the screen, change the value of the roll correction and pitch correction.

 This feature is recommended because when you change some settings in the web app the config.txt file will be automatically updated.